RevensofT/STD/README.md

 Simple library to help you access to data in memory with less restain from C# or VB language limited.

 ## What's in V 2.0 ?
-- 4 new extension method
+- 11 new extension method
 - 2 forging meta data
 - 3 raw structure data
-- 1 value type array
+- Custom.local(Of Contain As Structure, T) as value type array

 ## What's in V 1.0 ?
 - 3 extension method